 Helio Gracie (1913-2009)

-Interesting Fact: Helio once jumped into shark infested waters to save a man from drowning.
-For his heroism, he was awarded a medal of honor.
+Interesting Fact: Helio once jumped into shark-infested waters to save a man from drowning.
+For his heroism, he was awarded a medal of honour.

 Highest Grappling Achievement: 10th Degree Red Belt

 Carlson Gracie (1932-2006)

 Son of Brazilian Jiu-Jitsu co-founder Carlos Gracie, Carlson Gracie was born August 13, 1932, in Rio de Janeiro, Brazil.
 Born into the family business, he competed in his first BJJ match at the age of 6.
 When Carlos and Helio began to search for the next great family champion to defend the reputation of Gracie Jiu-Jitsu and spread their teaching to the rest of the world, Carlson was the logical choice.
 For several decades Carlson reigned supreme in the world of Brazilian Jiu-Jitsu, claiming numerous world titles and establishing himself as one of the greatest grapplers of all time.
 Carlson’s greatest legacy was his devotion to teaching his family’s art.
 After founding his own school, he went on to develop and coach some of the greatest MMA fighters of the time.
 Vitor Belfort, Ricardo Liborio, and Murilo Bustamante were just a few of the legends who learned from Carlson.
 Later, his students would go on to run some of the most famous MMA teams in the world including American Top Team, Brazilian Top Team, and Nova Uniao.
 Carlson died at the age of 74 in Chicago, Illinois, still coaching at his son’s school and traveling the world conducting seminars.